louelidrissi/LLM_Driver_Assistant/README.md

 The risk score of each instance used is set to emphasis risky physiological states and behaviors.
 Each instance of simulated data and its context/environment is assumed to be 1sec long.
 Number of frames per labeled instance from DMD is set to 50 per second, each instance being 1 sec long.

-Assistant is trained using Angora free tier on Google Colab.
+Assistant is trained using llama.
 Training dataset includes scenarios with higher risk_score, while testing dataset' scenarios are more realistic.